forestgrape/coronavirus/index.md

 In the case of bovine coronaviruses the same strains can cause different infections.
 These are recognized as different diseases and until the 90's it hasn't even been clear that both are cause by the same coronavirus since they occur often independent:
 * enteric diseases (neonatal calf diarrhea, winter dysentery)
-* respiratory diseases (shipping fever and genral pneunomia).
+* respiratory diseases (shipping fever and general pneunomia).

 For Sars-CoV-2 too, different infection patterns are observed:  Virulent lower respiratory tract infections, similar to Sars-CoV-1 and Mers-CoV and more subtle upper respiratory tract infections similar to the human endemic coronaviruses.
 These yields the question how these infection are related and under which circumstance which infection pattern occurs:
 * What drives and causes the different infection location patterns?